jrobind/thefrontendcoach.com/src/posts/how-to-escape-from-tutorial-land.md

 For you to truly understand something you will need to practically apply what you’re learning and doing so will improve your understanding and cement those concepts.
 Those that are self-teaching probably already recognise this, and are most likely being encouraged to build code-along projects as part of some tutorials.
 In my opinion, this isn’t always the best way to learn - it’s a **very passive learning experience** and all too easy.
 A lot of students that I mentor often tell me that they watch tutorials and code along but still feel like they’re not actually learning.
 If you’re learning how to code and you aren’t constantly hitting your head up against a brick wall then you’re doing something wrong.
 In reality, the process is enjoyable but also very challenging, frustrating, and at times incredibly tedious.

-The truth is, ‘tutorial-land’ or ‘tutorial-hell’ will most likely come down to a couple of things:
+The truth is, being stuck in ‘tutorial-land’ or ‘tutorial-hell’ will most likely come down to a couple of things:

 * You are coming up with project ideas that are too ambitious for your current skill set
 * You are trying to learn too many things at the same time